Featured In:

 Milena Kaler

-Registered Nutritionist & Nutritional Therapist, Weight Loss, Sports Nutrition, Digestive Health, and Autoimmune Disease Nutrition Specialist in Harley Street, Central London and online.
+Registered Nutritionist & Nutritional Therapist, Stubborn Weight Loss, Sports Nutrition, Digestive Health and Skin Nutrition Specialist in Mayfair, Central London and online.

 My approach to menopause